Nabta Playa: Organisation

 Archaeological discoveries reveal that these New Stone Age peoples seem to have lived more organized lives than their contemporaries nearer to and in the Nile Valley.
-The people of Nabta Playa had rough stone built villages, arranged in planned designs, with deep wells that held water year-round.
+The people of Nabta Playa had villages with 'planned' layouts, with deep wells that held water year-round.

 Findings also indicate that the region was occupied only seasonally, most likely only in the summer, when the local lake had adequate water for grazing cattle.
-Comparative research indicates the indigenous inhabitants may have a significantly more advanced knowledge of astronomy than previously thought possible.
+Comparative research suggests the indigenous inhabitants may have a significantly more advanced knowledge of astronomy than previously thought possible.
+This complexity as expressed by different levels of authority within the society there likely formed the basis for the structure of both the Neolithic society at Nabta and the Old Kingdom of Egypt.

 Religious ties to ancient Egypt

 By the 6th millennium BC, evidence of a prehistoric religion or cult appears.
 From 5500 BC the Late Neolithic period began, with "a new group that had a complex social system expressed in a degree of organisation and control not previously seen."
 These new people were responsible for sacrificial cattle burials in clay-lined and roofed chambers covered by rough stone tumuli.

 It has been suggested that the associated cattle cult indicated in Nabta Playa marks an early evolution of Ancient Egypt's Hathor cult.
 For example, Hathor was worshipped as a nighttime protector in desert regions (see Serabit el-Khadim).
 To directly quote professors Wendorf and Schild:

 Rough megalithic stone structures buried underground are also found in Nabta Playa, one of which included evidence of what Wendorf described as perhaps "the oldest known sculpture in Egypt."